mdn/temp-processes/pull-requests.md

 ## Before you start

+- **Pull requests must resolve or partially fix an existing issue.**
-Make sure that you're not making changes that someone else is already working on.
+  The reason why we have this restriction is to avoid that you start on any kind of task that someone else might already be working on.
-In the [MDN repository](https://github.com/orgs/mdn/repositories) you want to work, check out the 'Issues' and 'Pull requests' tabs to confirm that an issue or pull request does not already exist related to the work you want to do.
+  Search issues and pull requests in the [MDN repository](https://github.com/orgs/mdn/repositories) you want to contribute to and confirm that the work you want to do is not already being done.

-If you are looking to contribute to the project, you can find tasks under 'Issues' in any of the [ (for example, [`mdn/content` issues](https://github.com/mdn/content/issues)) and our [public GitHub project boards](https://github.com/orgs/mdn/projects).
+- **If you are looking to contribute to the project**, you can find tasks under 'Issues' in any of the [ (for example, [`mdn/content` issues](https://github.com/mdn/content/issues)) and our [public GitHub project boards](https://github.com/orgs/mdn/projects).
   Make sure the issue isn't assigned to someone and no one has already opened a pull request for the task.
+  Issues labelled with `good first issue` are a good place to start.

-If you have found a problem on MDN, open an issue first.
+- **If you have found a problem on MDN**, you should open an issue first.
   **Issues need to be triaged before you start working** so that you know a problem addressed by a pull request is valid and that your pull request will be accepted.
-More information on issues can be found on our [Community pages for GitHub issues](https://developer.mozilla.org/en-US/docs/MDN/Community/Issues).
+  More information on issues can be found on our [Community pages for GitHub issues](https://github.com/mdn/mdn/issues/new?assignees=schalkneethling&labels=proposal%2Cneeds+triage&template=content-or-feature-suggestion.yml&title=Enter+your+proposal+here).

-If want to suggest a new feature or a new set of work, please submit a proposal through the 'New content or feature suggestion' [GitHub issue template](https://github.com/mdn/mdn/issues/new/choose).
+- **If want to suggest new content** or a new feature, please submit a proposal through the 'New content or feature suggestion' [GitHub issue template](https://github.com/mdn/mdn/issues/new/choose).

 <!-- TODO: when we have the Discord set up.
 If you're not sure where to start, reach out to us on [Discord]() and ask for feedback.